 I think of you with nothing on

 What did you think to my selection?
 Do you have a a favourite love poem?
-Or any poet that you really love?
+Or any poet who you really love?
 If so, please let me know in the comments.
 I’d love to hear from you!

 7 thoughts on “Five great love poems (and my favourite love poem of all time)”

 Try the first verse of a too-long-to-send poem:-

 Stranded on the parting shore.
 And